BOM Analysis: My Favorite Tools for BOM Review

 ActiveBOM in Altium Designer

 One very useful tool in Altium Designer that can help you run a BOM review is ActiveBOM.
-The purpose of ActiveBOM is to create a BOM that is directly linked to supply chain information, and the ideal time to create this is right after schematics are finalized.
-However, you can still check ActiveBOM at any time during your design process, and this will allow you to identify unsourceable components before the design is completed.
+The purpose of ActiveBOM is to create a PCB BOM that is directly linked to supply chain information, and the ideal time to create this is right after schematics are finalized.
+However, you can still check ActiveBOM at any time during your design process, and this on-demand BOM analysis will allow you to identify unsourceable components before the design is completed.
 Once those are identified, they can be immediately swapped out of the design, and a redesign can be quickly implemented.

 When you open an ActiveBOM document (.BomDoc extension), the ActiveBOM tool will scan supplier availability for each item in your BOM.
 You will then see this displayed on screen along with total inventory numbers and price estimates.